Water Use Regulations

 - There shall be no use of water from fire hydrants, except for fire protection and approved construction purposes.

 - Turf (grass) installations shall be limited to 1,000 square feet.
 If you already have turf, you may install additional turf that totals 1,000 square feet (including both existing and new turf).
 View a full list of landscape regulations.

 - Temporary watering exemptions are available, but you must obtain a water permit.

 Download a copy of the DWP's Water Conservation Policy.

-View a full list of Water Use and Landscaping Regulations.
+View the full Water Service Rules and Regulations.

 Report Water Waste